Jammooze/portfolio-site/README.md

 # voyage

-OpenPublish is a powerful online publishing platform that enables individuals and organizations to share their stories, ideas, and perspectives with a wide audience.
+Voyage is a powerful online publishing platform that enables individuals and organizations to share their stories, ideas, and perspectives with a wide audience.
 Our platform provides a clean and user-friendly interface, empowering writers to create and publish articles on various topics, ranging from personal experiences to informative content.